Navindu-Tharaka/bookmanagement/README.md

 ### `npm start`

-Runs the server in development mode.\
+Runs the server in development mode.
-By default, the API will be accessible at [http://localhost:3000](http://localhost:3000).

 ---